-An Environmentally Responsible Shire
+3. An Environmentally Responsible Shire

-Native Biodiversity - The key to achieving the objectives in this section of the Delivery Plan is forging co-operative arrangements with external bodies including the Universities, Catchment Management Authority etc. Success in this area requires a co-operative approach by landholders, Council and the broader community.
+Native Biodiversity - The key to achieving the objectives in this section of the Delivery Plan is forging co-operative arrangements with external bodies including the Universities, Catchment Management Authority, Northern Slopes Landcare Assn. etc. Success in this area requires a co-operative approach by landholders, Council and the broader community.
 No additional staff were required and training is ongoing.

 Water Quality Management - Staff currently employed in the Town Services section will be responsible for the implementation of some of the water quality and management strategy.
-The Environmental Staff will be responsible for the initiatives aimed at reducing water pollution.
+The Environmental staff will be responsible for the initiatives aimed at reducing water pollution.

-Energy & Greenhouse Gas - Co-operative and resource sharing initiatives will need to be explored to meet the objectives outlined in this area.
-Special reference is made to relationships with Willoughby City Council.
+Energy and Greenhouse Gas - Co-operative and resource sharing initiatives will need to be explored to meet the objectives outlined in this area.
+Special reference is made to relationships with Willoughby City Council and Namoi Joint Organisation.

 Waste - Strategies for integrated waste management be aimed at reducing the quantity of material that goes into the landfills.
-During this reporting period the council staff have undertaken education programs focused on waste reduction initiatives including but not limited to recycling.
+During this reporting period Council staff have undertaken education programs focused on waste reduction initiatives, including but not limited to recycling.
 A joint waste tender has been entered into with neighbouring councils.

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Maintain Native Establish an understanding of the extent of Recruitment Needs Biodiversity biodiversity assets in the Shire There remains adequate staffing in the Environmental areas to achieve objectives in the Delivery Plan.
-Maintained Conserve and manage key biodiversity assets to sustain natural ecosystems Some of the objectives in the Delivery Plan will need to be contracted out to external specialist entities.
-Preserve and enhance the region's native vegetation resources Organisation & Career Development Existing staff will need to be equipped with the following skills: Ongoing Training in biodiversity strategies and processes Native vegetation management Trained in competencies to equip staff with appropriate skills for community engagement Engineering staff will need to be competent in Roadside Vegetation Management Permaculture Water Resource Management
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Maintain native biodiversity Establish an understanding of the extent of biodiversity assets in the Shire.
+Conserve and manage key biodiversity assets to sustain natural ecosystems.
+Staffing needs There remains adequate staffing in the Environmental Services to achieve objectives in the Delivery Plan.
+Some of the objectives in the Delivery Plan will need to be contracted out to external specialist entities.
+Maintained Preserve and enhance the region's native vegetation resources.
+Organisation and career development Existing staff will need to be equipped with the following skills: Training in biodiversity strategies and processes.
+Native vegetation management.
+Training in competencies to equip staff with appropriate skills for community engagement.
+Technical Services staff will need to be competent in roadside vegetation management.
+Permaculture.
+Water resource management.
+Ongoing